DeMarcus Cousins thanks Warriors fans amid uncertain future

 "I think there's a chance," Kerr said.
 "I would say that the hope is that frankly he can do a lot better financially than what we could offer him.
 But who knows.
 Every year is different.

-"We have to figure out our own situation -- particularly with Klay and Kevin -- and how all that shakes out.
+"We have to figure out our own - particularly with Klay and - and how all that shakes out.

 "But I could absolutely foresee a place for DeMarcus here if he wanted to come back.
 It's just a question of what are his goals, what is out there for him."